Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Clustering Analysis

-Based on the measured projected correlation function and the best-fit model, the bias parameters are estimated to be $12.34^{+4.26}_{-4.37}$ for $5.0 \leq z <5.7$ and $11.52^{+4.02}_{ -4.14}$ for $5.7 \leq z <6.3$, respectively.
+Based on the measured projected correlation function and the best-fit model, the bias parameters are estimated to be $14.80 \pm 0.84$ for quasars at $5.0 \leq z <5.6$ and $24.18 \pm 3.11$ for quasars at $5.6 \leq z <6.2$.
+The latter is consistent with the values reported by \citet{DMHM_Arita_2023}.
 The uncertainty of $b$ is estimated by bootstrap uncertainty estimation using random sampling with replacement.
-We first generate a large amount of random samples of $(r_0, \gamma)$ assuming they follow Gaussian distributions with the mean and standard deviation estimated above, and then we repeat the bootstrap resampling 1,000 times and calculate $b$ as in Eq. \eqref{eqa:observed_bias}.
+We first generate a large amount of random samples of $(r_0, \gamma)$ assuming they follow Gaussian distributions with the mean and standard deviation estimated above, and then we repeat the bootstrap resampling 10,000 times and calculate $b$ as in Eq. \eqref{eqa:observed_bias}.
 From the distribution of $b$ measurements, we determine the mean value and we quote use the 16 and 84 percentiles as the uncertainty range.
-The results using other probability thresholds are consistent with those within 1 $\sigma$ error bar and are listed in Table \ref{tab:Property for Quasar and DMH} for quasars at $5.0 \leq z <5.7$ and $5.7 \leq z <6.3$.